a-r-m-i-n/fluid_page_cache/Documentation/Concept/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   Because of how Georg used the page cache in his news extension, I've had got the idea of fluid_page_cache.
+   Because of how Georg used the page cache in his news extension, I've had got the idea of this extension.

 The following screenshots shows contents from database table **cf_cache_pages_tags**.